 A glass of freshly squeezed calamansi juice and simple syrup will definitely help you stay cool all year.
 This Filipino-style limeade is refreshing, tart, and fragrant; what more can you ask for in a tropical drink?

-Apart from the Philippines, calamansi juice is one of the key ingredients in many Asian recipes, either as a meat marinade, beverages, or desserts.
+Apart from the Philippines, calamansi juice is one of the key ingredients in many delicious Asian recipes, either as a meat marinade, beverages, or desserts.
 People even use this juice to whiten dark knees and elbows in some regions!

 Calamansi juice tastes best when served cold.
 If you’re serving it over ice, make it a little stronger because the melting ice will reduce the flavor.
 Sometimes, locals will mix this juice with sugar and honey to make it sweeter.